offconvex/offconvex.github.io/_posts/textembeddings.md

  Such models have been empirically studied for a while, but our paper gave a theoretical analysis, and showed that various subcases imply standard word embedding methods such as word2vec and GloVe.
 For example, it shows that MAP estimate of the discourse vector is the simple average of the embeddings of the preceding $k$ words -- in other words,  the average word vector!

-   This  model is clearly simplistic and our ICLR'17 paper suggests two correction terms, intended to account for words occuring out of context, and to allow some  common words  (*``the'', "and", "but"* etc.) appear often regardless of the discourse.
+   This  model is clearly simplistic and our ICLR'17 paper suggests two correction terms, intended to account for words occuring out of context, and to allow some  common words  (*"the", "and", "but"* etc.) appear often regardless of the discourse.
 We first introduce an  additive term $\alpha p(w)$ in the log-linear model, where $p(w)$ is the unigram probability (in the entire corpus) of word and $\alpha$ is a scalar.
 This allows words to occur even if their vectors have very low inner products with $c_s$.
   Secondly, we introduce a common discourse vector $c_0\in \Re^d$ which serves as a correction term for the most frequent discourse that is often related to syntax.
 It boosts the co-occurrence probability of words that have a high component along $c_0$.(One could make other correction terms, which are left to future work.)
 To put it another way, words that need to appear a lot out of context can do so by having a component along $c_0$, and the size of this component controls its probability of appearance out of context.

  Concretely, given the discourse vector $c_s$ that produces sentence $s$, the probability of a word $w$ is emitted in the sentence $s$  is modeled as follows, where $\tilde{c}_{s}  = \beta c_0 + (1-\beta) c_s, c_0 \perp c_s$,